canalesb93/MantleModal/README.md

 # Mantle Modal
-Draggable Modal, PopUp or Menu
+Draggable Modal, PopUp or Menu written in Swift.
 ## Description
-A simple modal resource that uses a UIScrollView to allow the user to close the modal by dragging it down.
+A simple modal resource that uses a UIScrollView to allow the user to close the view by removing it from the screen.

 <div align="center">
 <img src="http://imgur.com/0qsFWtS.gif" width=31%>